odysseyofcoding/ODC.MdSharp/README.md

 ### I will probably refactor the code.
 For example, I am considering using Interfaces instead of Generics and some other little things that could be a better practice.

-If you have any questions regarding this project, contact me via https://www.nuget.org/packages/ODC.HelloWorld/0.0.1/ContactOwners
+If you have any questions regarding this project, contact me via: https://www.nuget.org/packages/ODC.HelloWorld/0.0.1/ContactOwners

+If you have any questions regarding the Web Servie provided by melissa®, you can visit: https://melissa.com/
 <br/>
 <br/>